Juve Stabia Can Dream Big as Victory Over Palermo Sets Up Cremonese Semi-Final Showdown

 Can Juve Stabia really dare to dream?

-Andrea Adorante’s goal in the 67th minute secured a 1-0 victory for the home side and are rewarded with a semi final two-legged clash with Cremonese in several day’s time.
+Andrea Adorante’s goal in the 67th minute secured a 1-0 victory for the home side and they are rewarded with a two-legged semi-final against Cremonese.

 There was a buzz about the place in the hours leading up to the game, an excitement and a sense that they really could do it.